 There are many different kinds of affairs.
-They include one-night stands, flings, emotional affairs that never go beyond texting and/or talking, affairs where one person is married, and affairs when both parties are married.
+They include one-night stands, flings, emotional affairs, affairs that never go beyond some flirty texting and/or talking, affairs where one person is married, and affairs when both parties are married.

 Say you’re sorry!
 No matter how ugly the divorce is, sit down and tell the spouse you cheated on that you are sorry you hurt them in that way.
 You don’t have to say you are sorry you cheated (especially if you aren’t) but imagine how much good you would do to just apologize for the pain, for the embarrassment, for turning your spouse’s life upside down–even if there are feelings of resentment for lots and lots of other things.

 The guy wrote that his affair was exposed when the woman’s husband found out.
 So, basically they got caught.
 He ended up getting divorced—I think both he and his wife wanted that, but the woman’s husband begged her to try to work it out.
 Since then, she has gone back to the affair once– for a couple weeks and subsequently broke it off again.
 Now this guy wants to know if he should wait for her.

 Here are my thoughts.
 The woman’s husband found out about the affair initially.
 What that says to me is that the couple was not willing to come forward and end their marriages.
 Maybe not enough time had gone by and one or both weren’t ready.
 Or, maybe they just weren’t sure how to do it, or couldn’t get up the nerve.
 Or maybe this woman never had an intention of getting divorced.

 After the couple was caught, the guy and his wife proceeded with the divorce.
 To me, that means he wasn’t happy in the marriage regardless of the affair.

 People who are happy in their marriages don’t cheat.
 No matter what.
 They don’t have to.
 They don’t want to.
 Their needs are being met.